PMET-public/module-datainstall-graphql/README.md

 		}
 	}

 **adminRoles**: Use to create the `admin_roles.json` file.
 Include the role names or Ids you want to include in the export.
+If you need a list of all roles, set the input to an empty string `identifiers: [""]`.
+This will also only return a list of distinct roles and not resources. `role_id` can also be included, but it not necessary for a Data pack.

 	query{
 		adminRoles(identifiers: ["Sales Admin"]) {